minjiexm/mor1kx_de0_nano/README.md

 Ubuntu 16.4

 ### Command to setup ###
+* use tcsh and source setup.sh at first.
 * make : this will show all the predefined commands.
 * suggest use option1 to start install toolchains.